-If a sexual tension arises, just let it be theHave you
+If sexual tension arises, just let it be theHave you

 Have you not experienced it yet?
-This is usually is one of these types of breaks, that make you feel awkward.
+This is usually one of these types of breaks, that makes you feel awkward.

 And you want to quickly fill up the silence with an ongoing conversation because you lack the endurance to feel it.